camerony/VoronCustom/V0.1_NoNut_X_Carriage/README.md

 ## Installation Notes
 Insert the retainer into the carriage multiple times before attaching the belt.
 This is to ensure there is a good fit.
 Use the removal tool to push out the retainer from the back.
 You may need to sandpaper on the retainer if the fit is too tight.

 Insert a ziptip into the retainer loop to verify that you can remove it.
+If you cannot remove it fairly easily use some sandpaper to adjust the sides of the retainer a little bit.

 Install heat inserts into the x-carriage.